httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The request contains a `Digest` field-value calculated on the enclosed representation.
-It also includes an `Accept-Encoding: br` header field that advertises the client supports brotli encoding.
+It also includes an `Accept-Encoding: br` header field that advertises the client supports Brotli encoding.

-The response includes a `Content-Encoding: br` that indicates the selected representation is brotli encoded.
+The response includes a `Content-Encoding: br` that indicates the selected representation is Brotli-encoded.
 The `Digest` field-value is therefore different compared to the request.

-For presentation purposes, the response body is displayed as a base64-encoded string because it contains non-printable characters.
+For presentation purposes, the response body is displayed as a Base64-encoded string because it contains non-printable characters.

 ~~~ http-message